What Is The Abraham Festival?

 - The Abraham Festival had its roots in the desire of three women – a Muslim, a Jew and a Christian – from a small city in Canada to celebrate our heritage through our common ancestor Abraham.

 It is a grassroots organization that builds bridges and relationships between community members by promoting peace and dispelling stereotypes.

-- It is not led by faith leaders from the Jewish, Muslim or Christian communities but by common people of faith.
+- It is led by common people of faith from the Jewish, Muslim and Christian communities.

 - It welcomes equally people of all faiths, as well as those that do not follow a faith tradition; we embrace our diversity and call for peace and social justice, principles which are common to all three faiths.